Weiming-Hu/AnalogsEnsemble/_posts/2018-10-01-eccodes-gribconverter.md

 # If the eccodes library cannot be found, try to tell where it is explicitly
 cmake -DBUILD_GRIBCONVERTER=ON -CMAKE_PREFIX_PATH=<path to eccodes> ..
 ```

+The library `eccodes` will be automatically built by default if `gribConverter` is built.
+However, in cases of failure during building `eccodes`, please install the library using your preferred package management tool, for example, `HomeBrew` on Mac OS or `apt-get` on Debian.

 More details please see [the documentation](https://weiming-hu.github.io/AnalogsEnsemble/#installation)